jakesa/kymera/README.md

 I plan to make this more generic so it can be used with other systems, but for now the goal is to get something working for DAT Solutions©
 If you are still are interested, please download the source code and hack away.

 Also, please note that there are no reliable unit tests for this code yet.
 It is on my TODO list but not a very high priority.
+In addition, the code is rather poorly annotated.
+My apologies for this.
+I will get to that as soon as I can.